 A: Absolutely!
 There is no limit to the number of life insurance policies you can have.
 However, life insurance companies do look at the total amount of coverage you have.
-Life insurance companies have guidelines for how much life insurance you can have at one time.
-They also take into account other factors such as the need for coverage and overall financial situation.
+Life insurance companies have guidelines for how much life insurance you can have at one time; the companies determine They also take into account other factors such as how much life insurance do you need for coverage and overall financial situation.
 A financial need for life insurance must exist at the time you apply for a policy.

 Q: Why is return of premium (ROP) life insurance more expensive than regular term insurance?